 - Examples of gear assemblies (gearboxes with parallel trains, planetary transmissions …).

 This course will be conducted by Mr.Robert SHANDRO, Gear Failure Analysis Expert

-Mechanical Engineer - Materials & Construction.
-Specialized in mechanical power transmission components.
-A Specialist in Failure Analysis, Consulting and Technical Assistance in industries including Aerospace, Energy, Transportation, Shipbuilding and Public Works.
-Member of French delegation for ISO TC60 (Technical Committee) "Gears".
-An expert in capacity calculation of gears, terminologies, notation, strength and quality of materials for gears.
+Principal Consultant with CETIM - MATCOR in the field of mechanical, power transmissions and materials engineering.
+A Specialist in failure investigation, forensic engineering and condition assessment with more than 30 years of consulting experience in Energy, Aerospace, Transportation, Shipbuilding and Public Works.
+Involved in close to 2,500 failure analysis and consulting services for litigation.
+Member of French delegation for ISO TC60 (Technical Committee), Expert in load capacity calculation of gears, terminologies, notation, strength and quality of materials for gears.

 - Expert witness for litigation and insurance claims